Welcome to Olivers Lodge and Stables

 The original stone complex, located in Clyde’s historic precinct, was built by Benjamin Naylor in 1869 as a general store, servicing the prospectors who sought their fortunes during the Otago gold rush.
 Today, in recognition of its outstanding heritage value, Olivers is protected by the New Zealand Historic Places Trust with a priority category one classification.

-Inspired by the past, owners Andrea and David Ritchie are sensitively restoring the buildings including an elegant homestead, the old store, coach sheds, stables and barns.
+Inspired by the past, owners Andrea and David Ritchie have sensitively restored the buildings including an elegant homestead, the old store, coach sheds, stables and barns.
 Landscaping highlights the original central courtyard and gardens.

 The Ritchies believe in protecting the beautiful village of Clyde and its surrounding area which is why environmental sustainability and health considerations are important in shaping the way they plan, develop and operate the business.